Early modern Romania: Background

 The lands that now form Romania were divided among various polities in the Middle Ages.
 Banat, Crişana, Maramureş and Transylvania were integrated into the Kingdom of Hungary.
 Wallachia and Moldavia developed into independent principalities in the 14th century.
 Dobruja emerged as an autonomous realm after the disintegration of Bulgaria in the 1340s.

 In accordance with the Byzantine political traditions, the princes of Wallachia and Moldavia were autocrats who ruled with absolute power.
 Any male member of the royal families could be elected prince, which caused internal strives, giving pretext to the neighboring powers for intervention.
-Most princes of Wallachia accepted the suzerainty of the Kings of Hungary; the Moldavian monarchs preferred to yield to the kings of Poland.
+Most princes of Wallachia accepted the suzerainty of the kings of Hungary; the Moldavian monarchs preferred to yield to the kings of Poland.
 Royal councils – which consisted of the logofăt, the vornic, and other high officials – assisted the monarchs, but the princes could also discuss the most important matters at the assembly of the Orthodox clergy, the boyars and the army.
 The Orthodox Church, especially the monasteries, held extensive domains in both principalities.
 The boyars were landowners who enjoyed administrative and judicial immunities.
 A group of free peasants (known as răzeşi in Wallachia and moşneni in Moldavia) existed in each principality, but the princes' most subjects were serfs – the rumâni in Wallachia, and the vecini in Moldavia – who paid tithes or provided specific services to their lords.
-Gypsy slaves also played an eminent role in the economy, especially as black-smiths, basket-makers, and goldwashers.
+Gypsy slaves also played an eminent role in the economy, especially as black-smiths, basket-makers, and gold-washers.

 The Kingdom of Hungary were divided into counties.
 The heads of most counties were directly subordinated to the sovereign, with the exception of the seven Transylvanian counties which were under the authority of a higher royal official, the voivode.
 Assemblies of noblemen were the most important administrative bodies in the counties; in Transylvania, the voivodes held joint assemblies.
 In theory, all noblemen enjoyed the same privileges, for instance, they were exempted of taxes.
 However, the so-called conditional nobles – including the Romanian cneazes and the nobles of the Church – did not have the same liberties: they paid taxes or rendered specific services either to the monarch or to their lords.
 The Transylvanian Saxons, whose territories were divided into seats, formed an autonomous community which remained independent of the authority of the voivodes.
 The Hungarian-speaking Székelys, who lived in the easternmost part of Transylvania, were also organized into seats.
 On 16 September 1437 the Transylvanian noblemen and the heads of the Saxon and Székely communities concluded an alliance – the Union of the Three Nations – against the Hungarian and Romanian peasants who had risen up in open rebellion.
 This Union developed into the constitutional framework of the administration of Transylvania in the next decades.
 Within the peasantry, Romanians had a special position, for instance, they did not pay the ecclesiastic tithe, payable by all Catholic peasants.